curvegrid/go-ethereum-wiki/Contract-Tutorial.md

 Ethereum doesn't run contracts by itself, they have to be requested, so once the deadline is passed anyone can have the funds sent to either the beneficiary or back to the funders (if it failed) by doing a:

 `> crowdsaleInstance.checkGoalReached.sendTransaction({from: primaryAddress })`

+# Democracy DAO

-# A decentralized autonomous organization: the Democracy Contract
+A decentralized autonomous organization: the Democracy Contract

 So you raised money for your new country, but so far it’s an Oligarchy, where all the money is controlled by the few people that have the key for your multisignature wallet.
 This doesn’t sound like a great start for a new society, does it?
 So let’s create a democratic organization.